Table of Contents

 What is Investment casting?

-As shown in figure 1, Investment casting process can be summarised in following steps – Master pattern making, Master die manufacture, Pattern making, Pattern assembly, refractory mould making, dewaxing, casting, and part removal.
-(Read Investment casting in 8 steps).
+As shown in figure 1, the process can be summarised in the following steps – Master pattern making, Master die manufacture, Pattern making, Pattern assembly, refractory mould making, dewaxing, casting, and part removal.

 Figure 2 shows a gas turbine rotor casting at different stages.
 (Wax pattern, ceramic shell coating around the wax pattern, molten metal fill stage & final investment casting)